Andrew Henderson

 Cheap Investments in Europe outside of The Eurozone

-Part of the reason I can’t recommend Bratislava is that it’s not exactly cheap.
-No, it’s not nearly as bad as socialist Denmark, but it is not as cheap as Prague or Warsaw, either.
+Part of the reason we wouldn’t recommend Bratislava is that it’s not exactly inexpensive.
+No, it’s not nearly as bad as socialist Denmark, but it is not as reasonable as Prague or Warsaw.

 The reason for the higher prices and higher cost of living in Bratislava is simple: the Euro currency.